- About Us

 3. What forms of payment do you accept?

 Cash, Check, Mastercard, Visa, Discover, and American Express.
-We also accept Care Credit, and 6 month interest-free payment plans are available.
+We also accept Care Credit, and 6 month interest-free payment plans are available for well established clients.

 4. Can I make payments?

 Payment is required at the time of service.
 If your pet's illness requires hospitalization, you will be asked to leave a deposit at the time of admission to the hospital.
 Any remaining balance will be due upon discharge from the hospital.